Alpen Wings ED HD 8×42 Compact Binoculars Review

 Focusing Mechanism

-Alpen’s Wings ED binoculars have a very generously sized focus knob that is covered all over with uniformly cut thin strips of black rubber which basically enhances the stability of the grip.
-The whole process of focusing is super smooth, very efficient, and happens quite fast.
-The minimum close focus of the 8x variant has been measured to be around 7 feet while it is 7.5 feet for the 10x model.
+Alpen’s Wings ED binoculars have a very generously sized focus knob that is covered all over with uniformly cut thin strips of black rubber, which enhances the stability of the grip.
+The whole process of focusing is super smooth, very efficient, and happens quickly.
+The minimum close focus of the 8x variant has been measured to be around 7 feet, while it is 7.5 feet for the 10x model.

 It has been noted that the transition from minimal focus to infinity can be made in approximately 1.7 turns of the focus knob.
 This is a bit higher than binoculars of the same variance.
 However, with its exceptional focal capabilities, the binoculars can show crystal clear images for objects up to distances of 20 feet with just 0.7 turns of the focus knob.